How To Start A Blog In 2026: A Step-By-Step Guide For Beginners

 I’ve got a few top reasons why starting your email list should be one of your top priorities during your first six months of blogging.

-Start Building Your Email Subscriber List
+How To Start Growing Your Email Subscriber List

 Think of what may be some of the biggest challenges your readers are facing and offer them a checklist, template or something else that’s easily printable that will help them.

-It will be the basis for future sales funnels for selling your own digital products.
+With your valuable free offer, you will send a welcome email sequence.
+This will be the basis for future sales funnels for selling your own digital products.

 The best practice is to have a welcome series of emails that tell your followers a bit about you and what you do.
 Get a little personal here if you like.

-It could include your latest post, an interesting tip, affiliate links with great sales that you recommend, or your own products/services that are on sale.
+Then send a weekly/bi-weekly email newsletter with your latest post, an interesting tip, affiliate links with great sales that you recommend, or your own products/services that are on sale.

 Start a blog Pinterest pin.